-You just can’t keep a good trophy-hunting alien down, and now The Predator is scheduled to stalk the big screen again August 3.
-The latest update on the film offers some insight on how a rewrite and reshoots shaped the final version.
+You just can’t keep a good trophy-hunting alien down, and now The Predator is scheduled to stalk the big screen again starting on August 3.
+The film has a new television preview that offers the first peek at the next evolution of Predators.

 Here’s everything we know about The Predator so far.